Overview

 Multiple operations can be batched in a single call and run sequentially, so a later operation can target a field added or renamed earlier in the same call.

 The tool works on top-level fields only — nested sub-fields of composite types aren’t editable through this tool.
-To create a new storage from scratch, use the admin app.
+To create a new storage from scratch through MCP, use create_storage.

 Project Configuration